Back To Search Results

 Evaluation

 Because of its potential malignant transformation, the diagnosis is usually by a skin biopsy.
 HPV subtyping may also be a recommended next step.
-Microscopic findings show typical features of Bowens disease with only a few differentiating features.
+Microscopic findings show typical features of Bowen disease with only a few differentiating features.
 The distinction rests in the circumscribed plaque-like pattern, the multiplicity of lesions, the age of the patient, and less dyskeratosis and atypia and more dilated vessels in the dermis in pathology.[4]
 Hence the diagnosis of bowenoid papulosis is based on clinical grounds and histopathological correlation.
 Furthermore, a skin biopsy is recommended in case of recalcitrant lesions to standard therapies to rule out malignancy.
+An extensive assessment of HPV infection is mandatory, including examination of the oral, genital, and anal areas.
+Besides, anoscopy should be performed in the case of receptive anal sex.
+All this must be performed for the patient as well as the partner.

 Treatment / Management

 The treatment aims to prevent malignancy transformation and to preserve normal tissue and function.
 Since the disease commonly occurs in young people and frequently remits spontaneously, the management of bowenoid papulosis is generally conservative.
 Without treatment, bowenoid papulosis lesions may regress in an average of 8 months.
-Treatment modalities include locally ablative or destructive therapies such as carbon dioxide (CO2) laser vaporization, cryotherapy, electrocoagulation, 5-aminolevulinic acid-mediated photodynamic therapy (ALA-PDT), excisional surgery, and 5 fluorouracil (5FU).
+Treatment modalities include locally ablative or destructive therapies such as carbon dioxide laser vaporization, cryotherapy, electrocoagulation, 5-aminolevulinic acid-mediated photodynamic therapy, excisional surgery, and 5 fluorouracil.
 Moreover, topical imiquimod cream 5% once a day on an alternate day for 1 month has proven good results on limited lesions of bowenoid papulosis with viral clearance in some cases.
 However, relapse often occurs with all treatment modalities.[3][5][6]
 Furthermore, there are prophylactic vaccines to prevent infection with oncologic HPV subtypes.
 Moreover, prevention of recurrence correlates with cessation of cigarette smoking.(B3)

 Differential Diagnosis